 An effective method of finishing a deck surface is to install a trim board around the perimeter of the deck.
 This technique is also called picture framing or racetrack decking.
-You will need to install blocking around the perimeter of the frame to provide support and a solid fastening surface.
-Picture frame decking is a good way to hide the ends of boards, which will start to crack and look bad over time.
 Some composite decking materials are hollow which can be concealed at the ends using this technique.